On the clique behavior of graphs of low degree: Forbidden subgraphs

 \section{Forbidden subgraphs}

 We will apply Theorem \ref{theorem-hch} to \(K^{2}(G)\), but we will first state a series of lemmas to help with the several cases that will arise.
-We start by extracting some facts from \cite{MR2002076}.
+Some facts that were proven in \cite{MR2002076} in the context of graphs of local girth at least 7 are true also in the case of low degree graphs.